zhaoxixixi/HGGS/README.md

 ## 3. Dataset

-**In fact, we have already provided the training and test datasets (located in the `data/` directory).
+**We have provided the training and test datasets (located in the `data/` directory).
 If you wish to skip this step and proceed with training the model, please refer to section 4.**

 ### Config